 - Kent Weinhold leads an EQA program for flow cytometry-based assays.

-- Feng Gao (molecular characterization), Todd DeMarco, and Heidi Register (viral cultures) lead the effort to establish and characterize unique clade-specific HIV virus panels, with support from Vitalent Research Institute (Michael Busch).
+- Feng Gao (molecular characterization) and Heidi Register (viral cultures) lead the effort to establish and characterize unique clade-specific HIV virus panels, with support from Vitalant Research Institute (Michael Busch).

 - Greg Sempowski leads the Luminex EQA program.

-- Paul Debien and SciMed Solutions, Inc. have created a central web database for the above activities.
+- Gary Hoke and SciMed Solutions, Inc. develop and maintain a central web database for the above activities.

 All EQAPOL components are being developed to operate using Good Clinical Laboratory Practices (GLCP) whenever possible.
 In addition, the ELISpot, Flow Cytometry, and Luminex EQA Programs are A2LA Accredited for ISO/IEC 17043 (certificate no. 3614.01).
 This effort is being directed by the Central Quality Assurance Unit (CQAU), which is led by Marcella Sarzotti-Kelsoe.